diffix/reference/docs/multi-level-aggregation.md

 - The values have been grouped by AID set
 - The columns are sorted in descending order of `Value`
 - `No = 3`, `Nt = 2`
-- The outlier values meet criteria `4.2` after we have taken values 10, 9, 8, and 7!
+- The extreme values meet criteria `4.2` after we have taken values 10, 9, 8, and 7!
 We cannot stop after 8,
   as the AIDs repeat and do not increase the cardinality of the AID set
 - The top values meet criteria `5.2` after we have taken values 6 and 5
 - The weighted average is `6 * 1/3 + 5 * 2/3 = 5.3` which is used in place of the values 10 through 7.